Kodotautas/Data-Engineering/README.md

 4 - Lithuania statistics pipeline.
 Project to get data from Statistics Lithuania and store it in GCP Storage.

 5 - Dashboard about Lithuania transport (cars, bikes, ships) by individuals, comapnies.
-Project build using GCP tools: (Storage, Bigquery, Dataflow, Dataform, Looker Studio)
+Project build using GCP tools: Storage, Bigquery, Dataflow, Dataform, Looker Studio.